"I'm going to break down your walls (your walls)

-Two Ravenclaw third year boys and a Gryffindor fourth year girl Harry wasn't familiar with was ganging up and a Slytherin girl in first year, one that with closer inspection, Harry realised he recognised.
+Two Ravenclaw third year boys and a Gryffindor fourth year girl Harry wasn't familiar with was ganging up on a first year Slytherin girl, one that with closer inspection, Harry realised he recognised.
 It was Livia, one of the Slytherins that had joined his Defence lessons, the timid, little blond girl who hid behind her friends, the one with the tiny smile.
-The older children had backed her up against the wall and were towering over her and shy Livia was wringing her emerald green sweater in her hands and looking very much like she was trying not to cry.
+The older children had backed her up against the wall and were looming over her and shy Livia was wringing her emerald green sweater in her hands and looking very much like she was trying not to cry.

-"N-n-n-o I'm not" a softer voice explained after several tried of trying to get the words out.
+"N-n-n-o, I'm not," a softer voice explained after several tries of trying to get the words out.

-"But that your name there so that means your parents are death eaters, are you a Death Eater too"
+"But that's your surname there so that means your parents are Death Eaters.
+Are you a Death Eater too?"

-They just laughed "Or what, you gonna Avada us?
-The Death Eaters are evil; they've killed millions of people in the old days and now their back.
-How are you gonna take responsibility"
+They just laughed.
+"Or what, you gonna Avada us?
+The Death Eaters are evil; they've killed millions of people in the old days and now they're back.
+How are you gonna take responsibility?"

 Her bravado faded instantly, Livia just wasn't the confrontational type, tears began to bead in her eyes and that was when Harry broke out of his daze and realised he'd seen enough.
 Picking on a crying witch just wasn't Quidditch.

-"The Death Eaters do more than bully, if we don't put an end to them young, then what about in a few years when she'd crusio-ing our families?" the boy snapped back.
+"The Death Eaters do more than bully, if we don't put an end to them young, then what about in a few years when she's Crucio-ing our families?" the boy snapped back.

 "But nothing, it's just like Jasper said, if you don't put a stop to them, then what's the point in naming them?"

-Harry didn't know what to say, what was there to say.
+Harry didn't know what to say, what was there to say?
 She wasn't saying anything that he hadn't thought himself just a few weeks ago…heck…just yesterday.
-Didn't he hate Malfoy partly because his dad was a death eater?
-The enemy were the Slytherins and the Death eaters.
-Everything to do with the Death Eaters were evil.
+Didn't he hate Malfoy partly because his father was a Death Eater?
+The enemy were the Slytherins and the Death Eaters.
+Everything to do with the Death Eaters was evil.

 Perhaps it was because he knew Livia personally that he was questioning himself.
-Livia, sweet, shy, gentle Livia whose voice was rarely raised higher than a squeak or a whisper, who acted the peacemaker in her group; but suddenly, that resignation in her eyes made Harry feel unbelievably guilty.
-She wasn't evil, he was sure of it, but no because of his accusation, everyone would think she was.
+Livia, sweet, shy, gentle Livia, whose voice was rarely raised higher than a squeak or a whisper, who acted as the peacemaker in her group; but that resignation in her eyes made Harry feel unbelievably guilty.
+She wasn't evil, he was sure of it, but no, because of his accusation, everyone would think she was.